cuong0993/flutter-rhythm/README.md

 Extra project assets are in `assets`.

-Firebase config files and cloud functions are in the `firebase` folder.
+Firebase config files and cloud functions are in the `functions` folder.

-Google Play store listing files are in the `fastlane` folder.

 # Prerequisites & Getting Started